 - Avoid medicines like aspirins which will lead to increased bleeding.

 - Talk to your doctor if are in need of a stronger dose or are on any other kind of medication.

-Also remember to take the necessary precautions while taking care of a friend or family member who has contracted the zika fever virus.
+Also, remember to take the necessary precautions while taking care of a friend or family member who has contracted the zika fever virus.
 Use the necessary insect repellents to avoid getting it yourself.
 While treating the victim, avoid contact with the patient’s blood or other body fluids.
 Wash your hands with soap if they come in contact with the same.
-Also wash clothes thoroughly if they come in contact with any body fluids of the victim.
+Also, wash clothes thoroughly if they come in contact with anybody fluids of the victim.

 What is fogging/fumigation?

 If we are covering the topic of Zika Virus 101, we have to mention fogging or fumigation.
 This is a technique of insect control that is taken up by the government or by private pest control services.
 Blowers spray mosquito insecticides in this method.
-A hot vapour is blown out sometimes to keep the mosquito insecticides air-borne for a long period.
+Hot vapour is blown out sometimes to keep the mosquito insecticides air-borne for a long period.
 Fogging is generally used to carry out studies about various kinds of research but is used to get rid of insects as well.